The Best Hearing Aids for Noisy Environments: What Actually Works

 AI and Automatic Adjustments

-Types of Hearing Aids that Perform Best in Background Noise
+Which Hearing Aids Work Best in Background Noise

 Receiver-in-Canal (RIC)